The Steven L. Besich Leadership $500 Grant

 OVERVIEW AND GUIDELINES

-Grant Awards: One grant each will be awarded to a student from Superior High School and Globe High School for 2025 to help defray educational costs at the designated institution.
+Grant Awards: One grant each will be awarded to a student from Superior High School and Globe High School each year to help defray educational costs at the designated institution.
 Checks will be made payable to the institution on behalf of the student upon initial acceptance of the student at the qualifying institution.

 Recipient Requirements: All recipients must enroll as a full-time student attending an eligible institution.

-Forfeiture of Award: A recipient selected for financial assistance will forfeit the award if he or she: does not enroll as a full-time student in the qualified institution for the fall academic 2025 year in which the award is to be effective.
+Forfeiture of Award: A recipient selected for financial assistance will forfeit the award if he or she: does not enroll as a full-time student in the qualified institution for the fall academic year in which the award is to be effective or after enrollment, withdraws or ceases to be a full-time student.

 This program is established voluntarily and unilaterally by Resolution Copper and may be modified or terminated by Resolution Copper at any time.
 Resolution Copper affirms the right of every person to participate without regard to race, color, religion, sex, national origin, age, disability, or other protected classification.